madydady/web3test/README.md

 > **Note!** The command prompt above starts with `(.venv)` indicating that we are working in the virtual environment.
 This will be omitted for brevity in the following code snippets.

 `web3test.py` script connects to provider node, specified with `-n` key.
 For authentication purposes you should enter your API-KEY as a part of URL.
 You get your API-KEY, when you register at your blockchain network provider.
 If you don't yet have an API-KEY, you can try for testing purposes a default node.
 Use `-t` instead of `-n` in that case.
 For details see [Keys and arguments](https://github.com/madydady/web3test/blob/main/README.md#keys-and-arguments).
 Data is writen to the file, specified with `-o` key.
-Or if no file is set the data will be displayed in your terminal window (or your stdout).
+Or, if no file is specified, the data will be displayed in your terminal window (or your stdout).

 <details><summary>Example of pending transaction data:</summary>
 <p>